Hiroreco/enreco-archive/recap-data/glossary/lore/heroes-storylines/inbread-entry.md

 In an attempt to console her, Gonathon offered a wild theory:

 > What if… they're siblings?
-> She's... her brother.
+> He's... her brother.

 ### How it went

 The rumor spread fast—Nerissa, Tam, and countless other curious ears quickly caught wind of it.
-Among them was Peasant the Bae, who took the theory to a whole new level, concluding that _everyone_ in the kingdom must be inbred… because, according to him, everyone [looked alike.](https://youtu.be/Lp7GyRVbz1c?t=7940)
+Among them was Peasant the Bae, who took the theory to a whole new level, concluding that _everyone_ in the kingdom must be inbred… because, according to her, everyone [looked alike.](https://youtu.be/Lp7GyRVbz1c?t=7940)

 From there, it escalated.